icarofua/Install_OpenCV/README.md

 $ ./install_opencv.sh
 ```

-This command install OpenCV 3.0.0, if you prefer can install the git version using the command below.
+This command installs OpenCV 3.0.0, if you prefer can install the git version using the command below.
 ```
 $ ./install_opencv_git.sh
 ```